TNZO Governance

 - EIP-1559 Base Fee Burning: The base fee component of every transaction is permanently burned, mirroring Ethereum's EIP-1559 mechanism

-- Commission Burning: 30% of network commission (0.5% * 30% = 0.15% of gross payments) is permanently burned
+- Commission Burning: A portion of the protocol's network commission (5–10% of gross service payments) is permanently burned — exact percentage governed on-chain

 - Slashing Burns: All slashed tokens from misbehaving validators/providers are burned